| Posted: April 20th, 2012

 As with $aveNYC, the financial incentive to save could be strengthened by match funds—in this case, funds directed to a child’s account through donations from other family members or friends (or even a noncustodial parent).
 If this virtual savers’ club were widely marketed, other people who share the same birthday might be interested in making charitable donations of match funds to a child’s account.

-In each of these cases, the necessary focus for savings interventions is clear: nurture the intention to save and enable the act of saving.Assets and debts, Government
+In each of these cases, the necessary focus for savings interventions is clear: nurture the intention to save and enable the act of saving.Asset and debts, Cross-Center Initiatives, Economic well-being, Families, Income and Wealth, Opportunity and Ownership, Poverty, Vulnerability, and the Safety Net, Taxes and Budget, U.S. individual taxes

 1 Comment »